|| Updated March 2015 ||

 - For casual fare, my favorites are Star Noodle (owned by a Top Chef contender), Leoda’s Kitchen & Pie Shop (two words: banana cream), and Honu (a little pricey, but beachfront and with a great laidback vibe you’ll welcome after being at a fancy resort).

-- The best sushi on the island comes from Sansei.
-It’s actually pretty casual too, and prices are remarkably reasonable.
+- The best sushi on the island?
+Any local will tell you it’s Sansei, hands-down.
+And truthfully, I look forward to my dinner there every time I visit.
+It’s pretty casual, and the prices are remarkably reasonable (especially if you’re a night owl, since everything’s half off after 10 pm Thurs-Sat).
 The fish is fresher than you’ve ever had, and everything is outstanding.
 I typically stick with the sushi, but their miso-glazed butterfish is some of the best around.

 To Stay.
 For me, Maui is all about the resorts.
 Plant me in a beach chair, bring me a pina colada, and I’ll see you in a week.
 So, the more lovely the pool and the more attentive the service, the happier I’ll be.
 My top three resorts: